-NEPC trains 120 Kwara Soya beans farmers on export promotion strategies
+NEPC trains 120 Kwara soya beans farmers on export promotion strategies

-Nigerian Export Promotion Council (NEPC) in Kwara state on Monday trained over 120 local soya beans farmers on capacity building to enhance the crop’s value chain quality production for export.
+Nigerian Export Promotion Council (NEPC) in Kwara State during the week trained over 120 local soya beans farmers on capacity building to enhance the crop’s value chain quality production for export.

-Speaking during the programme, the state NEPC Trade Promotion Advisor, Mr. James Akinwunmi Ajayi, said that the training programme aimed to provide institutional support for farmers in the Soya beans sub-sector for increase production, improved yields and economic benefits.
+Speaking during the training programme, the state NEPC Trade Promotion Advisor, Mr. Ajayi James Akinwunmi, said that the training programme aimed to provide institutional support for farmers in the Soya beans sub-sector for increase production, improved yields and economic benefits.

 The NEPC Trade Promotion Advisor also said that high volatilities in oil price has impacted negatively on the nation’s economy, adding that the option left is to focus on non-oil sector and give it optimal attention.